-In this episode of The Cross Stitch Podcast, I’m talking about the things I wish I knew before I started cross stitching.
-Some of them might seem quite obvious but if you are a beginner they may be quite new to you.
+In this episode of The Cross Stitch Podcast, I’m talking about the 7 things I wish I knew before I started cross stitching.
+Some of them might seem quite obvious but if you are a beginner they may be quite new to you and hopefully help you to avoid the mistakes I made.

 You can listen to the episode or scroll down to read the show notes/blog post.
 And if you’re short on time then scroll to the bottom and pin the image for later!